Share:

 EBMT-WMDA Transplant and Search Coordinators Day

-The Multi-stakeholder Forum on Innovative Cellular Therapies is a forum designed to align regulatory science, practice and health economics with multiple points of view from both healthcare providers and users.
-It aims at fostering affordable access to innovative cellular therapies.
+Formerly called Multi-stakeholder Forum on Innovative Cellular Therapies, these sessions are meant to align regulatory science, practice, and health economics with multiple points of view from both healthcare providers and users.
+It aims to foster affordable access to innovative cellular therapies.

 Trainee Day